ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

 * Add and register IBM Analytics Engine (Spark).
 See [Provisioning a Spark engine]({{site.data.keyword.ref-spl_engine-link}}).
 * For the target table, an active Iceberg catalog connected to a running Presto engine is required.
 See [Adding a storage-catalog pair]({{site.data.keyword.ref-reg_bucket-link}}).
+* To ingest data, you must have at minimum a user access to catalog, Presto engine and Spark engine.
 * Add remote storage for source data files.
 See [Adding a storage-catalog pair]({{site.data.keyword.ref-reg_bucket-link}}).
 * Add data sources for source data files.
 See [Adding a data source-catalog pair]({{site.data.keyword.ref-reg_database-link}}).
 * Optionally, you can create a schema in the catalog for the target table.
 See [Creating schemas]({{site.data.keyword.ref-create_schema-link}}).